wp-plugins/bepro-listings/readme.txt

 Integration with other plugins in our suite is always free and integrated into the core of our plugins.
 For example, activating payment features for BePro Listings requires that you have BePro Cart installed.
 The notification features are similar, requiring BePro Email to be installed.
 This separation allows us to develop multiple products with extensive payment and notification features.
 Most importantly, this architecture provides a central and familiar interface for you to manage these features.

 == Changelog ==

+= 2.1.999 (Apr 30th, 2015) =

+* New ability to visually manage orders via front end profile
+* New ability to purchase packages without any listings
+* Tweaked notices and actions for listings on profile page
+* Fixed bug with creating listing without any package selected when its actually required
+* Cloned new profile features to buddypress profile
+* New admin link to restart installation wizard
+* New admin link to visit the BePro Listings Dashboard page
+* New method for managing expired listings from the frontend profile

 = 2.1.998 (Apr 27th, 2015) =